top of page

 Unfortunately it seems that the warthog isn't being well advocated for and needs help from compassionate people to get it on the list of protected species under the Ivory Act.
 We've put some pointers together to help you get started on response.

-BAN PLASTIC WET WIPES
+BAN PLASTIC IN WET WIPES (CONCLUDED)

 The Government want your opinion on whether they should ban the manufacture, supply and sale of wet wipes containing plastic.We've put together some information to help you write your response.